Ai Resume

 Workday, Taleo (Oracle), iCIMS, SAP SuccessFactors, and Greenhouse are the most widely used ATS platforms among Fortune 500 employers.
 Each has slightly different parsing rules, which is why a multi-ATS optimization strategy is important.

 Read every AI-generated section aloud.
 Replace generic phrases with your actual achievements.
 Add specific numbers, timelines, and company names.
 Use your natural vocabulary.
-The best approach: let AI optimize the structure and keywords, but write the content in your own words.
+Best approach: let AI optimize the structure and keywords, but write the content in your own words.

 Your Next Move